PTW-TUDa/eta-ctrl/docs/guide/development.rst

 -----------------------------

 Sphinx is used as a documentation-generator.
 The relevant files are located in the *docs* folder of the repository.
-If you correctly installed *eta_ctrl* with the develop extension, sphinx should already be installed.
+If you correctly installed *ETA Ctrl* with the develop extension, sphinx should already be installed.

 You can edit the *.rst-files* in the *docs* folder.
 A simple text editor is sufficient for this.